Notion Foundations: Page Layouts

 Notion.so

-We discussed adding, editing, and moving blocks around in the previous lesson.
-Now let’s take a look at structuring your page so you can distill key messages in a simple manner.
+We discussed adding, editing, and moving blocks in the previous lesson.
+Now let’s look at structuring your page so you can simply distill key messages.

 Use Headings To Signpost Your Page Layouts